What is the difference between polypropylene and polyester straps?

 Picture two lashing straps side by side on a table.
 Same 50 mm width, same ratchet, both brand new, both marked with an LC value.
 The buyer reaches for the one that is 30% cheaper — perfectly reasonable.
-A month later, the load on that strap shifts on a motorway in Poland, the driver picks up a fine, and the company gets a claim from the customer for damaged goods.
+A month later, however, the load on that strap shifts on a motorway in Poland, the driver picks up a fine, and the company gets a claim for damaged goods.

 Polyester (PES) — blue label